List of Diary of a Wimpy Kid characters: Gammie Heffley

-Gammie Heffley is Greg's 95-year-old great-grandmother and the unofficial head of the Heffley family.
+"Gammie" Heffley is Greg's 95-year-old great-grandmother and the "unofficial head of the Heffley family."
 She appears in The Ugly Truth as a major character.
-Since her home isn't very kid-friendly, she also has Lego building bricks that Susan bought so that her kids had something to do at her house, but, after the Legos made a mess of her home, she glued them into one solid block, returning her home to its non-kid-friendly state.
+Since her home is not very kid-friendly, she also has Lego building bricks that Susan bought so that her kids had something to do at her house, but she glued them all into one solid block to stop the small pieces from making a mess, returning her home to its non-kid-friendly state.
+She has a lot of valuable items in her home, and Greg expects countless arguments about who will inherit her possessions upon her death.
 Gammie is a trickster and knows a lot because of "experience".
 When someone in the family is about 12 or 13 years old she gives them The Talk, which is about how kids should not be hurrying to grow up.

 Gammie loves having visitors for dinner.
-One day she bought a scratch ticket, and matched up two pictures and told all her family members that she had won a lot of money.
+One day she bought a scratch ticket and matched up two fruits and told all her family members that she had won a lot of money.
 Everyone was in a big rush to visit her.
-When they all arrived Frank told Gammie that to win, she had to match up three pictures.
+When they all arrived Frank told Gammie that to win, she had to match up three fruits.
 When she found this out, she did not care.
 She pulled a roast right out of the oven, and Greg figures she got what she wanted anyway.
 Gammie is the mother of Grandpa, Arthur, Reba, and Loretta Heffley.

 Gammie is briefly mentioned by Greg in Cabin Fever when he says she gave a miniature carousel that held spoons from all over the world to Greg's family five or six years before.

 Gammie returns in The Deep End and has a much smaller role.
 She asks Greg's family to take Uncle Gary's camper, which has been parked in her driveway for two years, and makes sandwiches for them to eat on their trip.

-Reba (née Heffley)

-Reba (née Heffley) was Greg's great-aunt.
-Gammie forgot to give her an invitation at Christmas, but she came anyway and refused to take off her coat.
-She only appeared in The Ugly Truth.
-She is stubborn.
-Reba was the sister of Grandpa, Loretta, and Arthur Heffley.
-She and Loretta are identical twins.
-In Wrecking Ball, it was revealed that she died in her sleep, and Greg's family attended someone else's funeral instead of hers by mistake, and receive an inheritance of her fortune.
-Greg forgot about Reba at first, until Frank and Susan reminded him that she used to send him angry letters for forgetting to send her thank-you notes for his birthday money.